 Kevin Tordoff, VP of Marketing

 Kevin joined the staff of HOPE in March 2008.
-Kevin spent more than 15 years in the premium sporting goods industry, with the majority of his time spent leading the marketing communications efforts for the running shoe brand Saucony.
-Following his work with Saucony, Kevin established a business importing and marketing fair trade home décor products made by artisans in developing countries and consulted for two faith based non-profits focused on sustainable development.
-Kevin holds a B.A. in Business Administration from Gordon College.
+He spent more than 15 years in the premium sporting goods industry, with the majority of his time spent leading the marketing communications efforts for the running shoe brand Saucony.
+Following his work with Saucony, Kevin established a business importing and marketing fair trade home décor products made by artisans in developing countries and consulted for two faith-based nonprofits focused on sustainable development.
+Kevin holds a B.A. in business administration from Gordon College.
 Kevin and his wife, Sue, have three children: Luke, Kaitlyn, and Hannah.

 Dave Wasik, VP of Operations

 As vice president of operations, Dave manages HOPE’s lending and savings programs worldwide.
 Dave received a degree in mechanical engineering from Duke University.
 Prior to joining HOPE in 2011, Dave was a senior vice president at Capital One Financial Corporation, where he worked since 1993.
 During his time there, Dave played a variety of leadership roles, including leading the firm’s small business credit portfolio and managing collections for all credit card and loan portfolios.
 Earlier in his career, he led marketing to existing Capital One customers and managed a team of analysts that improved the efficiency of Capital One’s operations.
 Dave and Jennifer, his wife, live in Richmond, VA, with their two children.
 His family attends Christ Church Episcopal, where he has served on the vestry, as treasurer, and as a Sunday school teacher.